eugenia1984/english/glossary.md

 - **clear your mind**: means to free your mind from stress or worry. ``Clear your mind before the test to focus better``. (freeing the mind from distractions).

+- **closely**: is an adverb that means working in a careful, detailed, or collaborative way.
+It is related to the adjective close, which refers to a short distance or a strong relationship.
+For example:

+`The manager worked closely with the design team.` -> This sentence uses the adverb, which describes how they worked.

+`They have a close relationship.` -> This sentence uses the adjective, which describes the relationship.

 - **coffee**: A drink many people have when they are tired.
 Example: ``I drink coffee on my break``.

 - **coffee shops**: are cozy spots where people can purchase coffee and small bites to eat.
 They are also places where many like to sit to do some work or catch up with friends.